"Curt McDowell and Mark Ellinger, circa 1979" (1987)

 In ‘78 and ‘79 Curt and I shared a flat near the foot of Utah Street at the bottom of Potrero Hill, when it was still an active industrial district.
 There were no condos, galleries, or jewelry marts.
 Our neighbors were companies like Forderer Hollow Metal Products, Best Foods, Kilpatrick’s and Hostess Bakeries, Crown Zellerbach Paper, Lone Star Concrete, Hamilton Hardware, and diners; lots of little diners that fed the factory workers, truckers, and trainmen.
 Most streets in our part of town were embedded with train tracks, spur lines to the area’s industries, and at night we were often serenaded by the soulful chimes of Western Pacific air horns as switching engines shuttled raw materials and finished products to and from the factories.
 Much of Initiation on King Street was filmed near the Southern Pacific train depot, within a cobble-stoned labyrinth of low, wooden warehouses between King and Berry Streets, stretching from Fourth Street almost to Seventh.

-It was the end of an era and I deplored its passing, so to live amidst the industrial remnants of that era was a little slice of heaven.
-It breaks my heart to think that nearly all of Curt’s and my documentation — motion pictures, photographs, and sound recordings — has been lost, for it captured the zeitgeist of that too-brief moment in history, of which only my memories now remain.
+It was the end of an era; Götterdammerung of the Industrial Age.
+As a child of that era, I was overwhelmed by a deep sense of personal loss at its passing.
+I immersed myself in its remnants, living in the industrial district and recording sights and sounds that would soon disappear forever.
+It breaks my heart that nearly all of Curt’s and my documentation — motion pictures, photographs, drawings, and sound recordings — has been lost, for it captured the zeitgeist of that too-brief moment in history, of which only my memories now remain.

 *The film foretold Curt’s untimely death, and included an eerily prescient scene of my own mourning.